kent-map/chirpy/_posts/2021-07-01-20c-canterbury-universities.md

 Most of the original and 1960s buildings have been demolished in an impressive redevelopment programme, which has won building excellence awards.
 The smoking area which was a common sight on the adjacent New Dover Road has been relocated to the back of the college.

-Banner Image Credit: CanterburyChristChurchUniversity, [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0), via Wikimedia Commons
+Banner Image Credit: CanterburyChristChurchUniversity, Nigel Chadwick, [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0), via Wikimedia Commons